javierorman/choromap/README.md

 ## 1. Install Instructions
 1. **Clone the repo from GitHub**
 `git clone https://github.com/javierorman/choromap {folder}`
 Replace `{folder}` with the name or path of the folder where you'd like to host the module.
-If left blank, the module will install the current directory.
+If left blank, the module will install in the current directory.

 ---The rest of the instructions assume that **Anaconda** is installed.
 If not, it's possible to re-create the same steps with **pip**.---